-People experiencing certain conditions, such as pregnancy, some intellectual and developmental disabilities (IDDs), depression, Alzheimer’s disease, and cancer, may have disrupted sleep patterns.
+Medical conditions, including pregnancy, some intellectual and developmental disabilities (IDDs), depression, Alzheimer’s disease, and cancer, may disrupt natural or healthy sleep patterns.

 - Pregnancy.
-Many women who become pregnant find that they develop sleeping problems during pregnancy that they did not have previously.
-Fatigue is common during pregnancy, for example, especially during the first and third trimesters.1,2 Many types of sleep disturbances develop in women who are pregnant, including insomnia, restless legs syndrome, sleep apnea, nocturnal heartburn―which can cause long-term damage to the esophagus―and frequent nighttime urination.
-Sleep problems during pregnancy are difficult to treat because of possible damage to the developing fetus.
-As a result, many women must cope with sleeping problems and disrupted sleep throughout their pregnancy.2, 3 Visit the March of Dimes website for suggestions on natural approaches for improving sleep during pregnancy: http://www.marchofdimes.com/pregnancy/yourbody_sleeping.html .
+Many women who become pregnant find that they develop sleeping problems during pregnancy that they did not have before they got pregnant.
+Fatigue is common during pregnancy, especially during the first and third trimesters.1,2 Pregnant women may develop problems such as insomnia, restless legs syndrome, sleep apnea, nighttime heartburn―which can cause long-term damage to the esophagus―and frequent nighttime urination.
+All of these problems can affect the quality of sleep as well as sleep duration.
+Visit the March of Dimes website for suggestions on improving sleep during pregnancy: http://www.marchofdimes.com/pregnancy/yourbody_sleeping.html .

 - Other conditions.
-Sleeping problems occur in nearly everyone who has an intellectual disability or mental illness, including people with depression or schizophrenia.
-Sleeping difficulties are also commonly seen in many other disorders and illnesses, including Alzheimer’s disease, stroke, cancer, and head injury.7 Some researchers believe that many of these sleep problems occur because of changes in the brain regions and brain chemicals that control sleep.
-Another possible cause is medications used to control the symptoms of other conditions (cancer, for example) can also cause sleep problems.6
+Sleeping problems are common in people with intellectual disabilities or mental health problems, such as depression or schizophrenia.5 Sleeping difficulties are also common in many other disorders and illnesses, including Alzheimer’s disease, stroke, cancer, and head injury.6 Some researchers believe that many of these sleep problems happen because of changes in the brain areas that control sleep and waking.
+Medicines used to control the symptoms of certain conditions (cancer, for example) can also cause sleep problems.6